How extraordinary and beautiful are seashells?!

 I have collected many shells over the years from New Zealand and Australian shorelines (empty shells).
 Australian shorelines are home to the world's largest variety of shells, some 10's of 1000's of them!
 Not all of them have been documented or possibly even discovered and some are almost too small to see.

 In comparison, New Zealand shorelines are home to approximately 3600 species of shells.
 With such a huge variety of shells on New Zealand and Australian shorelines, one is spoilt for choice.

-However, my choice for shells to be used in my jewellery is limited by size and texture.
+However, my choice for shells, to be used in shell jewellery, is limited by size and texture.
 A shell, once moulded and replicated in metal will be quite heavy, so smaller shells are preferable.
 Texture is also important as a smooth shell, albeit pretty in colour, has little to offer once moulded and cast.
 To date, I have approximately 25 different shell moulds to choose from.

 Pictured below - New Zealand sea shells hanging on a hand woven bracelet - all sterling silver.

 Silver Shell Bracelet.

 Pictured below are three Australian sea shells that I have had moulds taken from.

 From left to right, the shells are: Australian bivalve (undocumented shell and my favourite shell), a Zeland false limpet - family Pulmonates, and an Ornate lucine - family Lucinidae.

 The blue/green wax has the three shells on it, ready for the final stage of casting.